olly-styles/Multiple-Object-Forecasting/README.md

 The repo contains the Citywalks dataset and code for the paper:

 **Multiple Object Forecasting: Predicting Future Object Locations in Diverse Environments.
-WACV 2020 (to appear).**
+WACV 2020.**

 ArXiv paper:   https://arxiv.org/abs/1909.11944